Holandsoest/os_bedtime/README.md

 ### **Windows:** Turn off peripheral-devices access to wake your pc

 > Peripheral-devices (like for example your keyboard) have access to wake your computer out of sleep-mode.
 > For something like a keyboard this makes sense.
-You press the spacebar and the computer wakes up, but there are other devices where this might make less sense.
+You press the space-bar and the computer wakes up, but there are other devices where this might make less sense.
 For example a network device may wake your computer?
 >
 > 1. left-click the windows button.
 Type `CMD` and choose `Run as administrator`
 > 2. It will prompt you if you did this and allow this...
 Allow